phamquan/myFit/README.md

 This project aims to do the following:
 * Get permission to access health data
 * Get health data from ranges
 * Display health data on chart

+## Design patterns
+I am making this sample based on:
+* flutter_bloc
+* fl_chart
+* health

+Appreciate much for your works!!!

 ## TODO
 I am using some very new and latest library so something are broken